How often Discovery is Rediscovery

 Five innovations achieved by rethinking or re-purposing ideas from the past:

 A re-purpose of a product can keep the business going as happened with a wallpaper cleaner invented in 1933.
 After twenty years, it seemed the business was coming to an end.
 However, family members re-purposed the product as a toy and name it Play-Doh, and four years later, sales were grossing $3 million a year.

-By accident, a medicine first developed to treat angina, was repositioned as Viagra.
+By accident, a medicine first developed to treat angina was repositioned as Viagra.
 It was re-purposed after investigating the side effect on the male test subjects that they weren’t expecting.

 3.- The Electric Car

 An invention from 1937 by chemist Robert Davidson.
 In 2015, Tesla Motors was selling 50.000 cars per year.
-Nowadays, China is the world most important market to sale electric cars, and mostly from local manufacturers.
+Nowadays, China is the world most important market to sell electric cars, and mostly from local manufacturers.